-The difference between cold rolling and hot rolling are mainly the temperature of rolling process.
+The difference between cold rolling and hot rolling are mainly the temperature of the rolling process.

-“Cold Rolled” is normal temperature, “Hot Rolled” is high temperature.
+“Cold Rolled” is a normal temperature, “Hot Rolled” is a high temperature.

 From the point of view of metal, the boundary between cold rolling and hot rolling should be distinguished by recrystallization temperature.